TaskarCenterAtUW/TDEI-gtfs-csv-validator/README.md

 releases.
 The tests focus on the flex- and pathways-specific files (for now).

 ### Using the test_release function
 Call the test_release function to test a GTFS release.
-Currently, the GTFS release is expected to be a directory which contains the flex or pathways release.
+The GTFS release is expected to be a directory which contains the flex or pathways release files or a zip file containing the release.
 For pathways, the script expects the release to contain levels, pathways and stops files.
 For flex, the script expects the release to contain booking_rules, location_groups and stop_times files.

-To validate your own release, put the files for the release that you want to validate in a directory and then run test_release.
-Note: for now input is a directory, will be updated to be a zip file sometime.
+To validate your own release, put the files for the release that you want to validate in a directory or zip file and then use test_release as follows:

 Parameters to test_release are:
-    data_type = 'gtfs_pathways' (or 'gtfs_flex' )
+    data_type = 'gtfs_pathways' or 'gtfs_flex'
-    schema_version = 'v1.0' (for pathways) (or 'v2.0' for flex)
+    schema_version = 'v1.0' (for pathways) or 'v2.0' (for flex)
-    dir_path = path to directory where the files in the release are
+    input_path = path to directory or zip file containing the release

 Test files are provided in the test_files directory which can be used for referece or in testing the script below.

 ## Testing the script
 This package contains a set of tests to test the script.
 There are two primary sets of tests - tests to test flex releases (test_flex.py) and tests to test pathways releases (test_pathways.py).
 These tests use the files which can be found in the test_files subdirectory of the tests directory.
-You can run various tests by changing Execute either of those files (without modification) to run those tests.
+You can run without modification or modify to test different files.

 ## Code structure
 The structure is that the gtfs csv files are read into a sqlite database - the load into